-the next recipe in our series on pickles and fermented veggies, This Spicy jalapeño sauerkraut will change your mind about what sauerkraut should taste like!
-IT'S ONE OF MY FAVORITES.
+This Spicy jalapeño sauerkraut will change your mind about what sauerkraut should taste like!
+It’s just the right amount of spicy.
+It’s perfectly briny and crunchy.

 The process of fermentation yields a powerful family of probiotics called Lactobacillus.
 We most commonly associate this healthy little bacterium with yogurt.

 The health benefits of lacto-fermentation has been known for centuries.

 But we somehow forgot about it, stopped eating it, and our health has suffered significantly.

 Lactobacillus acidophilus is a bacterium that’s naturally part of the microbiome contained in our mouths, guts, vaginas, and even our skin.

 When this little ecosystem of bacteria becomes imbalanced, it can wreak havoc on our health.
 If you’ve ever suffered from issues related to any of these organs you’ll want to pay attention.